Thermodynamic topology optimization for hardening materials: Numerical results

 \subsubsection{Benchmark problems and optimization parameters}

-To demonstrate the functionality of the consideration of plasticity in the thermodynamic topology optimization, several boundary value problems are tested.
+To demonstrate the functionality of the consideration of hardening materials in the thermodynamic topology optimization, several boundary value problems are tested.
 To this end, we present all considered design spaces with the respective boundary conditions and symmetry planes.

-The clamped beam in \figref{fig:pic_ClampedBeam_bvp} is fixated at both sides and chosen in analogy to Maute \etal{}~\cite{Maute1998Adaptive}.
-The quasi\re{-}2D classical Messerschmitt-Bölkow-Blohm (MBB) beam shown in \figref{fig:pic_MBB_bvp} is simply supported at the lower corner nodes.
-Both models are loaded centrally (without symmetr\re{y} plane) on the design space from above.
+The quasi-2D clamped beam in \figref{fig:pic_ClampedBeam_bvp} is fixated at both sides and chosen in analogy to Maute \etal{}~\cite{Maute1998Adaptive}.
+The quasi-2D classical Messerschmitt-Bölkow-Blohm (MBB) beam shown in \figref{fig:pic_MBB_bvp} is simply supported at the lower corner nodes.
+Both models are loaded centrally (without symmetry plane) on the design space from above.

 As 3D example, we investigate the boundary value problem given in \figref{fig:pic_3DCantilever_bvp} and denote it as 3D cantilever.
 The corners of one side are fixated and the load is exerted at the bottom of the opposite side.